Jarthianur/gvm-install-script/README.md

 # gvm-install-script

-An *unofficial* script to install GVM alias OpenVAS on debian (10).
+An *unofficial* script to install GVM alias OpenVAS on debian (10) and ubuntu (20.04).
-**This is currently WORK IN PROGRESS**

-This script installs GVM, alias OpenVAS, on a debian system of version 10 (buster).
+This script installs GVM, alias OpenVAS.
 It is not made for docker, but VMs and bare metal deployments.
 It does not configure any of the components, nor the system to be secure or production ready.

 ## Usage